vyp/dots/readme.md

 # License

-All my brain extensions are [free software] wherever and whenever it applies: you can redistribute and/or modify them under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Anything and everything here is [free software] wherever and whenever it
+applies: you can redistribute and/or modify them under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 They are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A